stagas/papers/README.md

 51. [Creativity Mechanisms Same As Psychotic](creativity_mechanisms_psychotic.md) - Analysis of shared neural and cognitive mechanisms between creativity and psychosis, examining how antipsychotic medications may suppress creative cognition
 52. [Shamanism and Hypomanic Episodes](shamanism_hypomanic_guidance.md) - Investigation of the benefits of managing hypomanic episodes through guided experiences rather than pharmaceutical suppression, drawing parallels with shamanic traditions across cultures
 53. [Monogamy Longevity Happiness Paradox](monogamy_longevity_happiness_paradox.md) - Longitudinal analysis of polyamorous versus monogamous relationship structures and their differential impacts on sustained happiness and psychological well-being
+54. [Post-Modernism Is True - How Using LLMs You Can Prove Anything](postmodernism_llm_proof.md) - Examination of how AI-generated scientific literature can produce convincing arguments for any proposition, revealing fundamental epistemological weaknesses in scientific methodology and validating post-modernist critiques

 ## Contributing